multifreded/hv20/day04/README.md

 ## Solution

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
-This challenge was hairy.
-But the first step I took was right: I wrote down the sequence of the colored beads on the bracelet:
+This challenge is hairier than it seems.
+The first step is to write down sequence of the colored beads on the bracelet:

 * `b` means `blue`